The Complete Honest Hands-On Review Of Panasonic EVA1

 The ISO because ISO settings at or above the Native ISOs are achieved with analog gain (which may allow a slight improvement in noise) and not digital gain (as you have with Red or Arri – the Red Gemini excluded).

-Limited amount of external recorders supporting RAW
+Limited number of external recorders supporting RAW

-And, finally, as it stands the only recorders supporting the Raw output from the camera are from Atomos.
+And, finally, as it stands, the only recorders supporting the Raw output from the camera are from Atomos.

 This means you are tied to recording in ProRes Raw when outputting 5.7K – which is currently only supported by FCPX, Scratch, and a couple of other NLEs.

-I keep hearing about PRR coming to Adobe and Resolve ‘soon’ but I’ve not had any firm dates.
+I keep hearing about PRR coming to Adobe and Resolve ‘soon,’ but I’ve not had any firm dates.

 2K 240 fps and RAW